MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-url-ssrs-configuration-manager.md

     -   Review the Microsoft Support article, [Information about TCP/IP port assignments](https://www.betaarchive.com/wiki/index.php?title=Microsoft_KB_Archive/174904), to read about TCP port assignments and the differences between Well Known Ports (0 through 1023), Registered Ports (1024 through 49151), and Dynamic or Private Ports (49152 through 65535).

     -   If you are using Windows Firewall, you must open the port.
-For instructions, see [Configure a Firewall for Report Server Access](../../reporting-services/report-server/configure-a-firewall-for-report-server-access.md).
+For instructions, see [Configure a firewall for report server access](../../reporting-services/report-server/configure-a-firewall-for-report-server-access.md).

 6. If you have not done so already, verify that IIS (if it is installed) does not have virtual directory with the same name you plan to use.